changlinli/shuangrimu/drafts/language-agnostic-intro-to-dependent-types.md

 val someBool: SomeSynonymForBoolean() = True
 ```

+## Creating dependent types

 But an explicit `Type` by itself isn't a dependent type quite yet.
 Here's our
 first true dependent type, that is a `Type` that depends on a runtime value.

 ```
 // Again note that capitalizing the first letter of this function is just
 // convention, nothing more
+// Notice that unlike List which took an argument of type Type, here we have an
-function ShapeOrNumber(boolean: Boolean): Type = {
+// argument boolean which is the normal runtime type Boolean function ShapeOrNumber(boolean: Boolean): Type = {
     case boolean of {
         True => NaturalNumber